Mortara case: Appraisal and legacy

 In the months before Pius IX's beatification by the Catholic Church in 2000, Jewish commentators and others in the international media raised the largely forgotten Mortara episode while analysing the Pope's life and legacy.
-According to Dov Levitan, the basic facts of the Mortara case are far from unique, but it is nevertheless of particular importance because of its effect on public opinion in Italy, Britain and France, and as an example of "the great sense of Jewish solidarity that emerged in the latter half of the 19th century [as] Jews rose to the cause of their brethren in various parts of the world".
-The Alliance Israélite Universelle, whose formation had been partly motivated by the Mortara case, grew into one of the most prominent Jewish organisations in the world and endures into the 21st century.
+According to Dov Levitan, the basic facts of the Mortara case are far from unique, but it is of particular importance nevertheless, because of its effect on public opinion in Italy, Britain and France, and as an example of "the great sense of Jewish solidarity that emerged in the latter half of the 19th century [as] Jews rose to the cause of their brethren in various parts of the world".
+The Alliance Israélite Universelle, the formation of which had been partly motivated by the Mortara case, grew into one of the most prominent Jewish organisations in the world, and endures into the 21st century.

+According to Michael Goldfarb, the Mortara controversy provided "an embarrassing example of just how out of touch with modern times the Church was", and demonstrated that "Pope Pius IX was incapable of bringing the Church into the modern era".
+Kertzer takes a similar view: "The refusal to return Edgardo contributed to the growing sense that the Pope's role as temporal ruler, with his own police force, was an anachronism that could no longer be maintained."
+Kertzer suggests that the affair may have motivated the French to change their stance on Italian unification in 1859–1861.

+In the twenty-first century, some supporters of Catholic integralism, such as Romanus Cessario, have defended Pius IX's actions during the affair, arguing that civil liberties should be subordinate to the Catholic religion.
+Some conservative Catholic commentators such as Vittorio Messori have also defended the Church's actions, though not from an integralist point of view.

+In popular media

 The case is the subject of Francesco Cilluffo's two-act opera Il caso Mortara, which premiered in New York in 2010.
-The Italian-language publication by Vittorio Messori in 2005 of Mortara's unpublished Spanish memoirs, available in English since 2017 under the title Kidnapped by the Vatican?
-The Unpublished Memoirs of Edgardo Mortara, reignited the debate anew.
+The publication, by Vittorio Messori in 2005, of the Italian language version (adulterated) of Mortara's unpublished Spanish memoirs, available in English since 2017 under the title Kidnapped by the Vatican?
+The Unpublished Memoirs of Edgardo Mortara, reignited the debate.

-According to Michael Goldfarb, the Mortara controversy provided "an embarrassing example of just how out of touch with modern times the Church was", and demonstrated that "Pope Pius IX was incapable of bringing the Church into the modern era".
-Kertzer takes a similar line: "The refusal to return Edgardo contributed to the growing sense that the Pope's role as temporal ruler, with his own police force, was an anachronism that could no longer be maintained."
-Kertzer goes so far as to suggest that as a primary motivator for the French change of stance that precipitated Italian unification in 1859–1861, this "story of an illiterate servant girl, a grocer, and a little Jewish child from Bologna" may well have changed the course of both Italian and ecclesiastical history.

-In the twenty-first century, many Catholics see the affair as a cause for shame and an example of abuse of authority or antisemitism in the Church.
-However, some supporters of Catholic integralism, such as Romanus Cessario, have defended Pius IX's actions during the affair.
-They argue that civil liberties should be subordinate to the Catholic religion.
+In 2023, Marco Bellocchio released Kidnapped: The Abduction of Edgardo Mortara, a film he also wrote and directed.